Mark-Seaman/UNC-BACS-200/README.md

 * Building a professional web presence

-This class teaching techniques by having students build projects each week.
+This class teaches techniques by having students build projects each week.
 Concepts and techniques taught in the class help the students learn what they need to successfully complete each project.